TheKnightCoder/Ansible-Networking/README.md

 Once you have learned regex see the [TextFSM docs](https://github.com/google/textfsm/wiki/TextFSM) to learn how to create templates.

+To use the template in Ansible see the [docs](http://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html#network-cli-filters)
+Also see the Example Playbook at `/example-playbooks/reporting/TextFSM_example.yml`

+### Advanced TextFSM - Multi-line parsing

 The ntc_show_command templates do not take into account text which spans over multiple lines in a CLI table.
 An example of this situation is when you have a very long hostname, which results in the initial portion of the hostname being cut off when parsing the data.
 This is a problem I faced with `show cdp neigbors`.

-### Advanced TextFSM - Multi-line parsing

 ![CLI table](https://user-images.githubusercontent.com/24293640/34607820-4551031e-f20d-11e7-88e7-0e89fa6b6254.png)